 Category theory largely focussed for years on the paradigm that the maps are the counterpart of total functions in the category at hand, and an essential use of this metaphor was made in forming the definitions.

 The late 1980s witnessed the emergence of a new perspective, aimed at exploring the relational aspects of algebra and logic.
-During this period, three fundamental works were presented, shaping the development of categories aimed at abstracting the properties of relations: the paper on \emph{cartesian bicategories} by Carboni and Walters~\cite{Carboni_87}, the one on \emph{p-categories} by Robinson and Rosolini~\cite{Robinson88}, and the book on \emph{allegories} by Freyd and Scedrov~\cite{freyd1990categories}.
+During this period, three fundamental works appeared, shaping the development of categories aimed at abstracting the properties of relations: the papers on \emph{cartesian bicategories} by Carboni and Walters~\cite{Carboni_87} and on \emph{p-categories} by Robinson and Rosolini~\cite{Robinson88}, and the book on \emph{allegories} by Freyd and Scedrov~\cite{freyd1990categories}.

-The relevance of such categories has increased in the last years, leading several authors to further develop this kind of structures.
-Such a process has therefore brought to light new categories, which are very similar in nature but originated in different contexts and thus have different notations.
+The relevance of such categories has increased in the last years, leading several authors to develop this kind of structures.
+Such a process has brought to light new categories, which are very similar in nature but originated in different contexts and have different notations.